About the Emergency

 How Islamic Relief Is Helping

-Here are some of the programs that Islamic Relief USA donors are helping support:
+Here is how Islamic Relief USA donors are helping:

 EMERGENCY PSYCHOSOCIAL SUPPORT AND EDUCATION FOR INTERNALLY DISPLACED CHILDREN IN BANGUI

 This project will provide emergency aid for some 8,000 displaced children and adolescents in Bangui, and will include the establishment of child-friendly zones and psychosocial support.
 While the project implementation is now complete, the positive effects continue.